The transformation of a Kanban board into Kanban template

 - If your team doesn’t keep the board updated, it becomes ineffective and derails productivity.

 One of the biggest hurdles for managers introducing any new methodology or process is getting their team to adopt it.
-While the pros of a Kanban board far outweigh the cons, it means nothing if the Kanban board isn’t updated consistently and leveraged by the team.
+While the pros of Kanban project management far outweigh the cons, it means nothing if the Kanban board isn’t updated consistently and leveraged by the team.

 Teams need a more, dare we say, agile approach when it comes to making the move to Kanban.
 Asking your team to manually update a whiteboard or Excel doc is asking for trouble.
 You’ll end up with everyone creating their own spreadsheet or inputting data differently, outdated information, and a headache.